ARCCSS-extremes/climpact/README.md

 Video tutorial on how to install R in Windows
 -> https://www.youtube.com/watch?v=a-vnLME6hRQ&t=26s

-Video tutorial on how to install ClimPACT in Windows -> https://www.youtube.com/watch?v=Q7ERKmnpYvo&t=3s
+Video tutorial on how to install Climpact in Windows -> https://www.youtube.com/watch?v=Q7ERKmnpYvo&t=3s

 ##  How do I start Climpact once I've installed it on my computer?

-**In Windows**, open R and select "File->Change dir..." and select the climpact-master directory created when installing ClimPACT. **In Linux/MacOS**, open a terminal and navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line).
+**In Windows**, open R and select "File->Change dir..." and select the climpact-master directory created when installing Climpact. **In Linux/MacOS**, open a terminal and navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line).

 Then run the following two commands: